 Online Safety relates to the teaching and learning of technology and through technology in a responsible and safe environment, focusing on raising awareness of the core messages of safe content, contact and conduct when using it.
 This can include accessing websites and online content, email, online chat rooms, mobile phones, gaming and games consoles, social networking sites, instant messaging (IM), viruses and spam.
 Volunteers, like staff are expected to follow the E-mail, Internet and E-safety Policy which is available from the main office or the school website.
-Bianca lasi and Mary Gallop lead on Online Safety.
+Dave Rooney leads on Online Safety and as DSL, volunteers will be trained in safe and acceptable use.

 Personal devices including mobile phones and wrist watch phones that connect to the internet should not be used in school during class time.
 Use of phones or phone watches must be limited to non-contact time when no children present.
-Staff should keep devices out of sight in lockers, desks or cupboards when on school property.
+Staff and volunteers should keep devices out of sight in lockers, desks or cupboards when on school property.